|Home| News| Stats| Rules| Manual| FAQ| About| Contact|

 |Play stops when both players pass consecutively.

 At this point, the players may agree which groups, if any, can be removed from the board without changing the scores that would result from continuing the game.
 If there is such an agreement, the agreed groups are removed, the game ends and the resulting position is used for scoring.
-If the players don't agree which groups should be removed, play is resumed.
-In this case, when both players pass consecutively again, the game ends and the current position, without further removals, is used for scoring.
+If the players do not agree which groups should be removed, play is resumed.
+In this case, if both players immediately pass again, with no further placements, the game ends and the current position, without further removals, is used for scoring.
+Otherwise, the process repeats until a conclusion is reached.

 A player's score is the number of empty points in territories of their color, plus the number of pieces of their color in groups with one or more liberties, plus the number of enemy kings in groups without liberties, plus half a point if they have taken the button, plus the value of komi in the case of White.